locize/blog/source/_posts/i18next-vue.md

 **🥳 Awesome, you've just created your first language switcher!**

 Thanks to [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) now it tries to detect the browser language and automatically use that language if you've provided the translations for it.
-The manually selected language in the language switcher is persisted in the localStorage, next time you visit the page, that language is used as preferred language.
+The manually selected language in the language switcher is persisted in the localStorage, next time you visit the page, that language is used as the preferred language.

 ### How to get the current language? <a name="current-language"></a>

 Since i18next v21 there is [`i18next.resolvedLanguage`](https://www.i18next.com/overview/api#resolvedlanguage).
-It is set to the current resolved language and it can be used as primary used language, for example in a language switcher.
+It is set to the current resolved language and it can be used as the primary used language, for example in a language switcher.

 If your detected language for example is `en-US` and you provided translations only for `en` *(fallbackLng)* instead `i18next.resolvedLanguage` will return `en`.